Optum again a big revenue driver for UnitedHealth in 2021

 Revenue jumped more than 12% to $73.74 billion and also topped expectations.

-UnitedHealth and rivals like the drugstore chain and insurance provider CVS Health are moving more into providing care in an attempt to keep patients healthier and cut down on expensive care like hospital stays.
+UnitedHealth and rivals like the drugstore chain and insurance provider CVS Health are moving more into providing care in an attempt to keep patients healthier and reduce expensive care like hospital stays.

-That push can benefit both care providers by brining in more revenue from patient visits and the insurance side by cutting medical costs.
+That approach can bring in more revenue for the care providing side of their businesses while also cutting costs on the insurance side.

 Overall, UnitedHealth booked $24 billion in operating earnings last year, with Optum contributing about half that total.